53zarar/BattleshipsGame/README.md

-# Battleships Game
+# Battleships Game 🚢

 This project is a battleships game where you play against an AI.
 There are five battleships of varying lengths.
 You win the game by sinking all of the AI's battleships.
-The game is played on a website, and the backend is on Python, while the frontend is on Flask and HTML.
+Game is played on a website, and the backend is on Python, while the frontend is on Flask and HTML.

 ## Installation